bih/userq/README.md

 ```

 ### How does it work?
-The capacity you want to distribute (i.e. how many available tickets are left) and then UserQ does its magic (and heavy lifting).
-Some questions you can ask UserQ:
+Tell it how much you capacity you have (i.e. how many available tickets are left) and then UserQ does its beautiful magic.
+Some of the questions you can ask UserQ:

 * How many "people" are in the queue?
 * When does the current users spot in the queue expire?